ameenalam98/Keeper-App/README.md

 # Keeper App

-Keeper App is a simple and intuitive note-taking web application built using React.
-It allows users to create and delete notes to keep track of important information.
-The app provides a clean and user-friendly interface for managing your notes efficiently.
+Keeper App is a web-based note-taking application designed to simplify the process of creating and deleting notes.
+With its user-friendly interface, the app ensures a seamless and organized experience, inspired by Google Keep.

 ## Demo